Sighmore/Sighmore/README.md

 ## 🌐 Let’s Connect!

 I’d love to connect!
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/simon-kuria-4562301a6/) Drop me an email at [simonkuriah7@gmail.com].
+Feel free to reach out.
 Whether you want to discuss new projects, collaborate on ideas, or chat about the latest trends in Android development, I’m all ears!